vithika/Assignment/README.md

 ## What This App Does:

-It lets users search products (from a fake online API).
+- It lets users search products (from a fake online API).

-It shows matching products with pagination (10 products per page).
+- It shows matching products with pagination (10 products per page).

-Clearing the search resets everything.
+- Clearing the search resets everything.

-URL changes based on your search and page.
+- URL changes based on your search and page.

-Browser back/forward buttons also work properly.
+- When the user hits the browser back button, they are taken back to their previous query.

 ## How It Works: